DI-Tony-Reed/go-web-service/README.md

     - The development container uses Air to watch for files and automatically recompile the application; this container will not attempt to run until the MySQL image is running and returns a healthy response
 - `make install`
+- `make watch`
+- Visit `localhost:5173` to interact with the front end

 # Preparing a production build